RuPaul's Drag Race season 17: Marketing

 A ten-second teaser was released on November 22, 2024, throughout social media, with RuPaul announcing the season premiering in January 2025.
 Nymphia Wind presented the contestants through the series official YouTube channel on December 4, showcasing their water-themed outfits and background.

-Variety first reported on December 11 that spin-off winner Monét X Change will host The Pit Stop, a weekly webseries serving as an aftershow.
+Variety first reported on December 11 that All Stars winner Monét X Change would host The Pit Stop, a weekly webseries serving as an aftershow.
 The first episode premiered through YouTube with alumni contestant Raven as the first guest on January 4, 2025.

 Format

 The season's double premiere retained the same format as the previous season, where contestants rank each other based on their performances for the main challenge; this format parodies television series The Circle.

-Similar to the Chocolate Bar twist from season 14, this season featured a twist where the lip-sync loser is given an opportunity to stay in the contest call the "Badonka Dunk" - the contestant is presented with Michelle Visage sitting on a dunk tank and must chose one of ten random levers, which if successfully struck, would drop Visage into the water and save the contestant from elimination.
+Similar to the Chocolate Bar twist from season 14, this season featured a twist where the lip-sync loser is given an opportunity to stay in the contest called the "Badonka Dunk Tank" - the contestant is presented with Michelle Visage sitting on a dunk tank and must chose one of ten random levers, which if successfully struck, would drop Visage into the water and save the contestant from elimination.
 If they selected the incorrect lever, the contestant will be eliminated.